All Sullivan County shelter animals safely transitioned out during COVID-19 pandemic

-BLOUNTVILLE, Tenn. — The Animal Shelter of Sullivan County is empty after all animals have been transitioned to foster homes, rescue organizations or adopted into forever homes, according to a post on the organization's Facebook page.
+BLOUNTVILLE, Tenn. — The Animal Shelter of Sullivan County is empty after all animals were transitioned to foster homes, rescue organizations or adopted into forever homes, according to a post on the organization's Facebook page.

-"We still have some incredible dogs looking for their happily ever after that are doing amazing in their fosters!!" it states.

-The shelter still has animals for anyone still looking for a pet, the shelter said.
+The shelter still has animals for anyone looking for a pet, the shelter said.

-You can now apply to adopt online at www.animalshelter-sullivancounty.org and all paperwork is done digitally or virtually.
+Anyone can apply to adopt online at www.animalshelter-sullivancounty.org, and all paperwork is done digitally or virtually.
 Meet and greets are done practicing social distancing and only by healthy individuals, the shelter said.

 “We are continuing to reach out to rescue organizations to secure spots for our animals to keep our fosters on the ready for intakes as they need to occur in emergent situations,” the shelter said.